VGavrish/RestAssured/README.md

 This project is a training API automation framework built with **Java 17**, **Rest Assured**, **Cucumber**, **JUnit 5 Platform**, and **Gradle**.

-It demonstrates a simple but structured approach to API test automation using:
+It demonstrates a clean and scalable approach to API test automation using modern tools and best practices.

-- request/response handling with Rest Assured
-- BDD scenarios with Cucumber
-- step definitions and operations layers
-- JSON serialization/deserialization with Jackson
-- dependency injection with Guice
-- Gradle tasks for running tests in different environments
+---

-## Tech Stack
+## 🚀 Tech Stack

 - Java 17
 - Gradle 8.x